Trigona crassipes

-Trigona crassipes is an obligate necrophage bee found in Brazil (regions like Amazonas, Rio Ipixuna, and Purus), French Guiana, Suriname, British Guiana, Colombia, Peru, and Ecuador.
+Trigona crassipes is an obligately necrophagous bee found in Brazil (regions like Amazonas, Rio Ipixuna, and Purus), French Guiana, Suriname, British Guiana, Colombia, Peru, and Ecuador.
 This species is the largest out of all three vulture bee species.

 Morphology

 Trigona crassipes are approximately 6.6 mm long and are black with piligerous punctuation.
 Forewings are approximately 6 mm long.

 Compared to sister species Trigona hypogea, T. crassipes has fewer plumose hairs on the posterior border of the mesotibiae.
 Pilosity on the vertex is longer and denser.

 The malar area is significantly larger than similar sister species Trigona necrophaga (up to 25% larger).
 The clypeus is slightly arched and elevated, with a length-to-width ratio of 1.7:1.
 The epistomal suture is slightly wavy and inclined at 30° from the longitudinal axis of the head.
 The supraclypeal area slightly protrudes more than the clypeus.

 Male genitalia are similar to other Trigona species, particularly Trigona necrophaga.
 Setae on the fifth metasomal sternite are thick and diverge laterally.

 In Trigona crassipes, workers possess tergal unicellular and epithelial glands, with the latter functioning as wax glands essential for nest construction.
 These glands vary in development across life stages and castes, with queens having more developed epithelial glands whose functions remain unclear, while males have tergal glands in one or two tergites, possibly related to communication or other behaviors.